 Step 1: Select the Numbers to Analyze

 The first step to calculating your employee turnover rate correctly is to select the numbers that will be part of your calculation.
-In this aspect, every company has different criteria regarding the type of employee departure they will take into consideration to get an accurate result.
+In this aspect, every has different criteria regarding the type of employee departure they will take into consideration to get an accurate result.
 You can divide that by voluntary and involuntary turnover.

 Some of the employee departure types you can take into consideration are: